edgarcosta/endomorphisms/examples/corpus/README.md

   cannot wedge a worker.
 Because results are flushed per line, the chunk resumes from where it stopped.
 * A chunk that exits non-zero is logged in the work directory and does not abort the run.
-Only the gp guard, which is checked once up front by `run_corpus.sh` before any worker starts, stops the whole thing.
+The up-front package preflight can stop the run before workers start.
 * A dispatcher that could not start the chunks at all is different: the run still harvests and reports, keeps the work directory, and then exits **1**, so a pass that computed nothing cannot be mistaken for a pass with nothing